The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 In spite of all this you say, ‘I am innocent; He is not angry with me.’
 But I will pass judgment on you because you say, ‘I have not sinned’~ Jeremiah 2:34-36 NIV

 Church attendance is down, biblical ignorance is up and Christian kids are leaving the faith quicker than rats abandoning a sinking ship.
-Thanks to immorality and bad behavior in church leadership Christians have completely lost their moral authority in the culture and we will not be getting it back anytime soon.
+Thanks to immorality and bad behavior among church goers and leaders Christians have completely lost their moral authority.
+We will not be getting it back anytime soon.
 Those are just the problems inside the church.

 The problems outside the church are bigger, messier and even trickier to solve.

 Gender confusion is officially the new normal.
-Being born with a penis or a vagina is no longer something to be evaluated when a person is labeled either male or female (Genesis 1:27).
-Mental health professionals and many educators now claim normal masculinity is somehow toxic.
+Being born with a penis or a vagina is no longer something to be evaluated when labeling someone male or female (Genesis 1:27).
+Mental health professionals and many educators have deemed normal masculinity as somehow toxic.
 Drug use has become appallingly common among every age group and social demographic.
 Divorce has become so routine social commenters have coined the term “starter marriage”.
-It is now considered an act of hate speech to suggest that anything some people find pleasurable is somehow morally wrong.
+It is now considered an act of hate speech to suggest that anything someone might find pleasurable is somehow morally wrong.

 Sigh.